-- Craniectomy—Removal and replacement of parts of the skull.
-Done early after birth to prevent damage to the brain.
-It will also help to maintain a skull shape that is as normal as possible.
+- Remove and replace parts of the skull soon after birth to prevent damage to the brain and help maintain skull shape

-- Surgery to treat bulge of one or both eyeballs—Adjustments are made to the bones surrounding the eye sockets.
+- Treat bulge of one or both eyeballs by adjusting the bones around the eye sockets

 Health Canada http://www.canada.ca